jamessergeant/MMDAEforControl/README.md

 ## Instructions

 ### Setup
+1. Ensure the dependencies are installed.
-1. Run `source setup.sh` from the repository's main directory.
+2. Run `. ./setup.sh` from the repository's main directory.
 This will set the necessary environment variables.

 ### Training

+The training stage can be bypassed by obtaining the [pretrained DAEs](http://linkdoesntexistyet.com "Pretrained DAEs") (FILE SIZE Mb).
+Place file in the DAEs folder and run `python $MMDAEdaes/extract_daes.py`.

 #### Unsupervised Learning (RBMs)
-1. Obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (551.2 Mb), place npz file in Datasets folder and run `python extract_datasets.py`.
+1. Obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (551.2 Mb).
+Place file in Datasets folder and run `python $MMDAEdata/extract_datasets.py`.
 2. From the command line, run:
   * `python Training/trainLaser.py`
   * `python Training/trainCommand.py`